xiahaa/MATLAB/homography_filter/readme.md

 3. unknown group velocity: but assume it is constant (done);

-4. unknow group velocity: assume the group undergoes rigid motion (not yet complemented);
+4. unknown group velocity: assume the group undergoes rigid motion (not yet complemented);